-As of December 31, 2020, we had \$31.9 million in cash and cash equivalents and \$511.0 million of unused capacity under the Credit Facility, which we maintain to support our investment and operating activities.
-As of December 31, 2020, our net asset value totaled \$1,514.8 million, or \$22.35 per share.
+As of December 31, 2021, we had \$32.6 million in cash and cash equivalents and \$535.0 million of unused capacity under the Credit Facility, before considering the accordion feature discussed below, which we maintain to support our investment and operating activities.
+As of December 31, 2021, our net asset value totaled \$1,788.8 million, or \$25.29 per share.

-The Credit Facility, which provides additional liquidity to support our investment and operational activities, includes total commitments of \$780.0 million from a diversified group of 19 lenders.
-The Credit Facility matures in September 2023 and contains an accordion feature, which allows us to increase the total commitments under the facility to up to \$800.0 million from new and existing lenders on the same terms and conditions as the existing commitments.
-Borrowings under the Credit Facility bear interest, subject to our election and resetting on a monthly basis on the first of each month, on a per annum basis at a rate equal to the applicable LIBOR rate (0.2% as of the most recent reset date for the period ended December 31, 2020) plus (i) 1.875% (or the applicable base rate (Prime Rate of 3.25% as of December 31, 2020) plus 0.875%) as long as we meet certain agreed upon excess collateral and maximum leverage requirements or (ii) 2.0% (or the applicable base rate plus 1.0%) otherwise.
+The Credit Facility provides additional liquidity to support our investment and operational activities.
+As of December 31, 2021, the Credit Facility included total commitments of \$855.0 million from a diversified group of 18 lenders, held a maturity date in April 2026 and contained an accordion feature which allowed us to increase the total commitments under the facility to up to \$1,200.0 million from new and existing lenders on the same terms and conditions as the existing commitments.
+As of December 31, 2021, borrowings under the Credit Facility bore interest, subject to our election and resetting on a monthly basis on the first of each month, on a per annum basis at a rate equal to the applicable LIBOR rate (0.1% as of December 31, 2021) plus (i) 1.875% (or the applicable base rate (Prime Rate of 3.25% as of December 31, 2021) plus 0.875%) as long as we meet certain agreed upon excess collateral and maximum leverage requirements or (ii) 2.0% (or the applicable base rate plus 1.0%) otherwise.
 We pay unused commitment fees of 0.25% per annum on the unused lender commitments under the Credit Facility.
 The Credit Facility is secured by a first lien on the assets of MSCC and its subsidiaries, excluding the equity ownership or assets of the Funds and the External Investment Manager.
-The Credit Facility contains certain affirmative and negative covenants, including but not limited to: (i) maintaining a minimum availability of at least 10% of the borrowing base, (ii) maintaining an interest coverage ratio of at least 2.0 to 1.0, (iii) maintaining an asset coverage ratio (tangible net worth to Credit Facility borrowings) of at least 1.5 to 1.0 and (iv) maintaining a minimum tangible net worth.
-The Credit Facility is provided on a revolving basis through its final maturity date in September 2023, and contains two, one-year extension options which could extend the final maturity by up to two years, subject to certain conditions, including lender approval.
-As of December 31, 2020, we had \$269.0 million in borrowings outstanding under the Credit Facility, the interest rate on the Credit Facility was 2.0% and we were in compliance with all financial covenants of the Credit Facility.
+As of December 31, 2021, the Credit Facility contained certain affirmative and negative covenants, including but not limited to: (i) maintaining minimum liquidity, (ii) maintaining an interest coverage ratio of at least 2.0 to 1.0, (iii) maintaining a 1940 Act asset coverage ratio of at least 1.5 to 1.0, (iv) maintaining a minimum tangible net worth and (v) maintaining a minimum asset coverage ratio of 200% with respect to the consolidated assets (with certain limitations on the contribution of equity in financing subsidiaries as specified therein) of MSCC and the guarantors under the Credit Facility to the secured debt of MSCC and the guarantors.
+As of December 31, 2021, we had \$320.0 million in borrowings outstanding under the Credit Facility, the interest rate on the Credit Facility was 2.0% (based on the LIBOR rate of 0.1% as of the most recent reset date of January 1, 2022 plus 1.875%) and we were in compliance with all financial covenants of the Credit Facility.